 Welcome to the official website of the 489th Bomb Group Collection.

-clik on ‘Memorial Day’ to see the report and photos
+(clik on ‘Memorial Day’ to the left to see report and photos)

 SEE THE DISPLAY OF THE 489TH BOMB GROUP COLLECTION AT THE HALESWORTH AIRFIELD MEMORIAL MUSEUM